 Abstract: Greg Ray (2014) believes he has discovered a crucial oversight in Donald Davidson’s semantic programme, recognition of which paves the way for a novel approach to Davidsonian semantics.
 We disagree: Ray’s novel approach involves a tacit appeal to pre-existing semantic knowledge which vitiates its interest as a development of the Davidsonian programme.

-Abstract: Donald Davidson's 1970 Locke Lectures appear in print for the first time in this volume, accompanied by an introduction highlighting their significance as a snapshot of his evolving views in the philosophy of language and describing their relationship to the work he published during his lifetime.
-The lectures comprise an invaluable historical document that illuminates how Davidson was thinking about the theory of meaning, the role of a truth theory therein, the ontological commitments of a truth theory, the notion of logical form, and so on, at a pivotal moment in the development of his thought.
-Unlike Davidson's previously published work, they are written so as to be presented to an audience as a fully organized and coherent exposition of his program in the philosophy of language.
-Had these lectures been widely available in the years following 1970, we believe the reception of Davidson's work, especially in the philosophy of language, might have been very different.
-Given the systematic nature of their presentation of Davidson's semantic program, we also hope that they will be of use to those encountering his thought for the first time.
+Abstract: Donald Davidson was one of the most famous and influential philosophers of the twentieth century.
+The Structure of Truth presents his 1970 Locke Lectures in print for the first time.
+They comprise an invaluable historical document which illuminates how Davidson was thinking about the theory of meaning, the role of a truth theory therein, the ontological commitments of a truth theory, the notion of logical form, and so on, at a pivotal moment in the development of his thought.
+Unlike Davidson's previously published work, the lectures are written so as to be presented to an audience as a fully organized and coherent exposition of his program in the philosophy of language.
+Had they been widely available in the years following 1970, the reception of Davidson's work might have been very different.
+Given the systematic nature of their presentation of Davidson's semantic program, these lectures will be of interest to anyone working in the philosophy of language.